-‘brilliant…a must-read for any British politician or political journalist’ – The Week
+‘Brilliant… a must-read for any British politician or political journalist’

-‘a firecracker…a must-read for anyone interested in the failings of Whitehall villages’ – Evening Standard
+‘A firecracker…a must-read for anyone interested in the failings of Whitehall villages’

 In 2010 the coalition government’s Strategic Defence and Security Review hit the headlines for all the wrong reasons.
 Major defence projects such as the NIMROD aircraft were abandoned at huge cost while others were controversially continued because they were too expensive to scrap.
 In advance of the next Strategic Defence and Security Review scheduled for 2015, Major General Jonathan Shaw argues persuasively for the need to rethink the way Whitehall devises strategy and reaches decisions.
 Taking the imprecise use of language as his starting point, Shaw challenges the assumptions that underlie Whitehall practice.
 Based on extensive personal experience of working in Whitehall and applying strategy in the field, Shaw provides a piercing insight into how government really works.
 In this powerfully argued piece, he suggests how the Review can be improved and why the credibility of our political class depends on getting it right.